 This isn’t without its challenges of course, as so many parents will know.
-Teeth cleaning and dentist trips can be very challenging, depending on the child.
+Teeth cleaning and dentist trips to the Dentist In Grand Blanc can be very challenging, depending on the child.

 Balancing healthy teeth and a healthy mouth with eating and drinking enough can also pose its own challenges, and can be especially difficult for parents with fussy eaters.